bagaag/coderfolder.com/_posts/2014-01-28-hit-aggregator-java.md

 * Before exceeding the current time threshold (10 min, 1 hr, 24 hrs), check to see if we've exceeded the minimum hit threshold (10), and get out if we have.
 * Prune hit counts beyond the minimum threshold that meets the minimum number of hits.

 One improvement I might make is to replace the index-based iteration (`for (int i=counts.size()-1; i>=0; i-- )`) with an iterator, allowing us to swap out the implementation of that List if needed with one that doesn't support index-based access.
 That would require a backwards iterator, which Java doesn't provide out of the box.
-There's a <a href="http://stackoverflow.com/questions/2102499/iterating-through-a-list-in-reverse-order-in-java">post on Stackoverflow</a> showing how this can be done.
+There's a <a href="http://stackoverflow.com/questions/2102499/iterating-through-a-list-in-reverse-order-in-java">post on Stackoverflow</a> showing a few possible solutions.
+My favorite of these suggestions is the `LinkedList.descendingIterator()`.

-Here's my full solution:
+Here's my full solution (or <a href="https://gist.github.com/wiseley/8680923">view the Gist</a>):

 ~~~ java
 import java.util.*;